Created and curated by the MOBE Guide team

 It’s packed with brain-protecting Omega-3 fatty acids.
-Not getting enough Omega-3s is linked to depression and impulsivity.
-Extra Omega-3s may actually boost the effectiveness of psychotherapy for people in treatment for depression.
+Not getting enough Omega-3s is linked to depression and impulsivity.2 In fact, extra Omega-3s may even increase the effectiveness of psychotherapy.

 3. Garlic and onions

 They don’t just offer a wallop of flavor.
-They also serve as “prebiotics” for gut health.
-Scientists keep finding more ways a healthy gut can regulate mood.
-Forget wimpy powder.
-Chop or mince the real thing to get the most benefits.3, 4
+They also promote a healthy gut, which can regulate mood.
+Instead of using powdered versions, chop or mince the real thing to get the most benefits.3, 4

 4. Green tea

-It’s not just the moderate amount of caffeine in green tea.
-Another chemical known as L-theanine supports relaxation and calm while taking the edge off the caffeine effect.
+Caffeine is a well-known mood booster.
+But green tea also includes a natural chemical that supports relaxation and calm while taking the edge off the jittery caffeine effect.

 5. Old-fashioned oats

-When you eat lots of fiber (think whole grains and vegetables), your body produces by-products that help to reduce inflammation—and the risk of anxiety and depression.5
+When you eat lots of fiber such as whole grains and vegetables, your body produces by-products that help to reduce inflammation—and the risk of anxiety and depression.5

-You may know them as garbanzo beans.
-Either way, they’re a great protein source for people looking for the brain-boosting benefits of a plant-based diet.
-They also provide B vitamins, which support brain cell function.
+Also known as garbanzo beans, these are a great protein source for people looking for the brain-boosting benefits of a plant-based diet.9 They also provide B vitamins, which support brain cell function.

 If you’re looking for cell-supporting antioxidants, these tasty berries are one of the richest sources.
-Plus, a bowlful tastes like dessert, which may help curb your cravings for energy zapping sugar.
+Plus, a bowlful tastes like dessert, which may help curb your sugar cravings.

-Leafy greens like kale are an excellent source of tryptophan.
-The brain uses tryptophan to produce serotonin, the neurotransmitter largely responsible for feelings of happiness and well-being.
+Leafy greens are an excellent source of tryptophan, which helps the brain produce chemicals that influence feelings of happiness and well-being.10

 Chocolate has long been associated with happiness and love—and for good reason.
-It may have properties that improve mood and reduce tension.
-But remember, the key is to choose real chocolate (dark is best), and in moderation.
+It may have properties that improve mood and reduce tension.11 But remember, the key is to choose real chocolate (dark is best) and enjoy it in moderation.

 Explore even more healthy eating ideas by talking with a MOBE Guide.
 Get started today.